 Lifts and stairs

-Three lecture theatres, all with level access to front and back via lift.
+Addenbrooke’s Building: three lecture theatres, all with level access to front (with powered access doors) and back via lift.
 Tiered padded fold-down seating.
 Seats can be removed if necessary. in LT1 and LT2 to accommodate wheelchair users.
 LT3 has spaces for wheelchair users on the front row.

 Ground and mezzanine level (Addenbrooke’s Building).
 Ground floor entrance with automatic doors, with access to mezzanine by external lift or stairs with handrails.
-Mezzanine has automatic doors.
+Mezzanine has manually-operated doors.
 Please ask library staff to enable access to the mezzanine if required.
 Spacious, with plenty of workspace inside including two height adjustable desks.

-Computer laboratory on ground floor.
-All level and accessible, with moveable chairs.
-Wireless Internet in almost all of the building, with guest access on request – contact the IT Help Desk on 61700.
+Computer laboratory on ground floor of the Addenbrooke’s Building.
+Level and accessible, with moveable chairs.
+Wireless Internet throughout the buildings, with guest access on request – contact the IT Help Desk on 61700.

-Common room with staffed coffee bar on second floor.
-Spacious, with moveable chairs and tables, mostly of good height and some with armrests.
+Addenbrooke’s Building: Common Room with staffed coffee bar on second floor.
+Spacious, with moveable chairs and tables, mostly of good height.